aaerrolla/metaStim/README.md

 #### How to Use MetaStim

-Sample demo code is provided below shows usage of metastim copy this code into let say demo.py  int  ~/project/metastim  folder and run within virtual environment created above
+Sample demo code is provided below, it shows usage of metastim copy this code into let say demo.py  in  ~/project/metastim  folder and run within virtual environment created above

 or